Carnforth, an attractive market town

 Carnforth will forever be famous for being the film location for the David Lean’s classic film ‘Brief Encounter’.
-To find out more about the film, visit Carnforth Station Heritage Centre and discover the fascinating history of Carnforth – its contribution to the World Wars, its important railway history and its families and community.
+To find out more, visit Carnforth Station and discover the fascinating Visitor Centre which charts the history of Carnforth – its contribution to the World Wars, its important railway history and its families and community.

 Whilst you are there you can visit the wonderful recreation of the tea rooms seen in the film where their tasty food will offer a romantic taste of days gone by.
 The famous Carnforth station clock, made by Joyce of Whitchurch in the late 19th century, can still be seen above the platform and provides an excellent photo opportunity.

 After your visit to the station, stroll through the compact but welcoming town centre which features high street shops and cafés, plus a well-established and popular bookshop offering new, classic, second hand and rare books.
 Welcoming pubs at the top of town offer traditional meals and a good range of drinks.
 A number of outdoor and camping shops offer equipment for walkers, cyclists, hikers, caravanners and canal boaters.

 Arnside and Silverdale Area of Outstanding Natural Beauty

 Go out, walk, cycle and discover one of Britain’s finest landscapes which is dominated by Warton Crag and encompasses picturesque towns and villages such as Arnside, Silverdale and Warton, each with their own distinctive character.

 The canal network links up Carnforth to many of the surrounding villages and glorious countryside making it ideal for your tourist on the towpath.

 Explore the Coastline

 You’ll love the Lancashire coast, which harbours a unique contrast of scenery, culture and experiences.

 ‘Stars and Stripes’